Matildadl/Harry-Potter-Quiz/README.md

 # My Friends experience

-* Friend A : resposive and simple game, I got 6/6 on the test! fun!
+* Friend A : responsive and simple game, I got 6/6 on the test! fun!
 * Friend B : Easy to navigate, I restarted the game a couple of times!